CS48X0-Behavior-Tool-Project/behavior-rating-tool/README.md

 ```
 The password is "secret".

-Then to populate the database with our tables and some test data, type:
+Then to populate the database with our tables and some test data, or if you want to revert all changes you made to the initial database, type:

 ```sh
 docker-compose exec brt php artisan db:seed --class=SqlFileSeeder